tellor-io/dataSpecs/types/Morphware.md

 ## Query Parameters

-The `Morphware` query has X parameter, which specifies the requested data.
+The `MorphwareAWSSpotPrice` query has three parameters: region, instance type, and price.

 ## Response Type